-[please note] If you already have created an Adobe Lightroom keyword catalog that you may wish to "reload" at a later point, do note that the instructions given below will append the CVKC to your existing data.
+[please note] If you already have created an Adobe Lightroom keyword catalog that you may wish to "reload" at a later point, do note that the instructions given below will append the Controlled Vocabulary Keyword Catalog (CVKC) to your existing data.
 You may wish to "save" your existing data first using the Export button (as shown below) before you begin.

 The following topics are covered on this help page, clicking on the link will take you to that section of the page.